CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/pythonLibrary.md

     dashboard = meraki.DashboardAPI()
     ```

-5. Make dashboard API calls in your source code, using the format _client.scope.operation_, where _client_ is the name you defined in the previous step (**dashboard** above), _scope_ is the corresponding scope that represents the first tag from the OpenAPI spec, and _operation_ is the operation of the API endpoint.
+5. Make dashboard API calls in your source code, using the format _client.scope.operation_, where _client_ is the name you defined in the previous step (**dashboard** above), _scope_ is the corresponding scope that represents the first tag from the OpenAPI spec, and _operation_ is the operation of the API operation.
 For example, to make a call to get the list of organizations accessible by the API key defined in step 1, use this function call:

     ```python
     my_orgs = dashboard.organizations.getOrganizations()